mentionbb/mentionbb/readme.md

 If you have Windows on local: [https://getcomposer.org/doc/00-intro.md#installation-windows](https://getcomposer.org/doc/00-intro.md#installation-windows)

-If you cannot install, download the ready vendor file and move it to the src folder.
+If you cannot install, download the ready vendor file then extract and move it to the `frmwrk` folder.
 [Vendor.zip](https://github.com/mentionbb/mentionbb/raw/master/vendor.zip)

 After that, you need to set the database.